 Each year, SCORE Chapter 157 provides money for scholarships to Western Dakota Technical Institute and to regional colleges.
 It is intended that these scholarships should be awarded to students whose career objectives are to ultimately become entrepreneurs and businessmen and women.
 Students interested in these scholarships should apply to the school they wish to attend.
-In their letter of application, they should include a short statement of the long-term employment and/or business goals they currently envision.
+In their letter of application, they should include a short statement on sömntabletter receptfria and of the long-term employment and/or business goals they currently envision.
 If they are awarded a scholarship that does not in any way obligate them to exactly follow those goals in the future.
 The only purpose of this requirement is to encourage the applicant to begin thinking about a business career.

 For the academic year of 2004-2005, the following scholarships are available.

 1. One scholarship for $750 at the South Dakota School of Mines & Technology.
 Letters of application should be sent to Val Olney, South Dakota School of Mines & Technology Foundation, 501 East St. Joseph St., Rapid City, SD 57701 by August 31, 2004.

 2. One scholarship for $750 at the National American University.
 Letters of applications should be sent to Laura Teigen, Financial Aids Advisor, National American University, 321 Kansas City Street, Rapid City, SD 57701 by August 31, 2004.